-When a physician or nurse practitioner refers a patient to a RAC for LBP, they first meet with an Advanced Practice Provider (APP), who is an experienced chiropractor, physiotherapist and/or a nurse practitioner, in their community.
-The APP provides them with:
+First, a medical doctor or nurse practitioner refers a patient to a RAC for LBP.
+Then the patient meets with an Advanced Practice Provider (APP) in their community.
+An APP is an experienced chiropractor, physiotherapist and/or a nurse practitioner (NP).
+During the appointment, the APP provides the patient with:

 - Education about their condition